luma-retail/luma-product-fields/readme.txt

 5. **Automatic Frontend Display**

-   The plugin outputs a clean, structured specification section on product pages:
+   The plugin outputs a clean, structured specification section (the Additional Information tab) on product pages:

    - No theme editing required
    - Works with any WooCommerce theme